Joan-Buck/SnowBnB/README.md

-[SnowBnB](url) is an app for rental listings near mountain resorts with snow-related activities.
+[https://snowbnb.herokuapp.com/](url) is an app for rental listings near mountain resorts with snow-related activities.
 In order to run SnowBnB on your local machine, follow the instructions below.

 Technologies Used
 * Javascript